Last updated on 2026-07-02

 Program overview

 The Bachelor of Arts (Honours) in Political Science program at Ontario Tech University is designed to implement strategies for creating sustainable community development policies.
 It focuses on improving quality of life while addressing critical community justice and planning issues.
-This program delves into a variety of topics, including climate change, social justice, economics, and international development.
-Students will explore the interrelations of communities, nations, and social movements, emphasizing the importance of policy creation and implementation.
-The interdisciplinary approach draws on strengths from various fields such as political science, sociology, and economics, providing a well-rounded educational experience.
+This program delves into a variety of topics, including climate change, social justice, and international development, providing students with a comprehensive understanding of the interrelations among communities, nations, and social movements.
+The interdisciplinary approach draws from various fields such as political science, sociology, and economics, equipping students with the skills necessary to navigate complex societal challenges.

-The Bachelor of Arts (Honours) in Political Science program is structured to be completed in four years of full-time study.
-The program includes a variety of experiential learning opportunities, such as:
+The Bachelor of Arts (Honours) in Political Science program is structured to be completed in four or five years of full-time study.
+The program offers a variety of experiential learning opportunities, including:

-Students can also opt for a double major in Legal Studies and Political Science, which allows them to earn degrees in both fields within the same four-year timeframe.
-This program is delivered in-class at the Downtown Oshawa campus and starts in September each year.
-The direct-entry co-op option provides students with paid employment opportunities, enhancing their practical experience and financial support during their studies.
+Students can also opt for a double major in Legal Studies and Political Science, allowing them to earn degrees in both fields within the standard timeframe.
+The program is delivered in-class at the Downtown Oshawa campus, with a September start date.
+This structure ensures that students receive a well-rounded education while gaining practical experience in their field.

 Featured Experiences